+CHAPTER VI

-CHAPTER VI REVENUE RECONCILIATION
+REVENUE RECONCILIATION

-Article 35 General provisions
+General provisions

-- 1. Where the transmission system operator functions under a non-price cap regime, meaning a regulatory regime under which the national regulatory authority sets the allowed revenue for the transmission system operator, the following principles shall apply for transmission services revenue: - (a) when setting the transmission tariffs, the transmission system operators or the national regulatory authorities, as relevant, shall seek to minimise the difference between the allowed revenue from transmission services and the actually obtained revenue from transmission services; - (b) the level of transmission tariffs shall ensure that the allowed revenue from transmission services is recovered by the transmission system operators in a timely manner; - (c) significant differences between the level of transmission tariffs applicable for two consecutive tariff periods shall be avoided to the extent possible.

-2. Where the transmission system operator functions under a price cap regime, meaning a regulatory regime under which the national regulatory authority does not set the allowed revenue for the transmission system operator, only Article 37(4) shall be applied.
+1. Where the transmission system operator functions under a non-price cap regime, meaning a regulatory regime under which the national regulatory authority sets an upper limit to the revenue for all the regulated services provided by the allowed revenue for the transmission system operator, the following principles shall apply for transmission services revenue: for the purpose of this Chapter:

+- (a) when setting the transmission tariffs, the transmission system operators or the national regulatory authorities, as relevant, shall seek to minimise the difference between the allowed revenue from transmission services and the actually obtained revenue from transmission services; - (b) the level of transmission tariffs shall ensure that the allowed revenue from transmission services is recovered by the transmission system operators in a timely manner; - (c) significant differences between the level of transmission tariffs applicable for two consecutive tariff periods shall be avoided to the extent possible. - 2.
+Where the transmission system operator functions under a price cap regime, meaning a regulatory regime under which the national regulatory authority does not set the allowed revenue for sets an upper limit to the transmission tariffs and other charges for all the regulated services provided by the transmission system operator, only Article 37(4) shall be applied for the earned auction premia, if any.

-Article 36 Under- and over-recovery
+Under- and over-recovery

-1. The under- or over-recovery of the transmission services revenue shall be equal to:
+1. The under- or over-recovery of the allowed revenue from transmission services revenue shall be equal to:

-$R_A - R$
+$$A - BR_A - R$$

-$R{\rm A}$ is the actually obtained revenue from transmission services;
+ARA is the actually obtained revenue from transmission services;

-R is the transmission services revenue.
+BR is the allowed revenue from transmission services revenue.

-The values of R_A and R shall be attributed to the same tariff period and, where an effective inter-transmission system operator compensation mechanism referred to in Article 5(5) is established, shall take it into account.
+The values of A-RA\and B-R\shall be attributed to the same tariff periodand, where an effective inter-transmission system operator compensation mechanism referred to in Article 5(5) is established, shall take it into account.

-2. Where the difference calculated in accordance with paragraph 1 is positive, it shall indicate an over-recovery of the transmission services revenue.
-Where such difference is negative, it shall indicate an under-recovery of the transmission services revenue.
+2. Where the difference calculated in accordance with paragraph 1 is positive, it shall indicate an over-recovery of the allowed revenue from transmission services revenue.
+Where such difference is negative, it shall indicate an under-recovery of the allowed revenue from transmission services revenue.

-Article 37 Regulatory account
+Regulatory account

-- 1. The regulatory account shall indicate at least the information on the transmission services revenue referred to in Article 36(1) for a given tariff period. - 2.
-All of the transmission system operator's under- or over-recovery shall be attributed to the regulatory account, unless otherwise decided by the national regulatory authority.
-Where incentive mechanisms on capacity sales are implemented in accordance with the decision of the national regulatory authority, only a part of the transmission system operator's under- or over-recovery shall be attributed to the regulatory account.
+- 1. The regulatory account shall indicate at least the information on the revenues from transmission services revenue referred to in Article 36(1) for a given tariff period. - 2.
+All of the transmission system operator's under- or over-recovery of the allowed revenue from transmission services-shall be attributed to the regulatory account, unless otherwise decided by the national regulatory authority.
+Where incentive mechanisms on capacity sales are implemented in accordance with the decision of the national regulatory authority, only a part of the transmission system operator's under- or over-recovery of the allowed revenue from transmission services-shall be attributed to the regulatory account.
 In such case, the residual part thereof shall be met by the transmission system operator. - 3.
-Each transmission system operator shall use one regulatory account.
-This regulatory account may be split into a number of sub-accounts for the purpose of tracking the underor over-recovery originating from a particular group of points or from a particular type of charge.

-4. Subject to the decision of the national regulatory authority, the earned auction premia, if any, may be attributed to a specific account separate from the regulatory account referred to in paragraph 3.
+Each transmission system operator shall use a singleone regulatory account.
+This regulatory account may be split into a number of sub-accounts for the purpose of tracking the under-or over-recovery originating from a particular group of points or from a particular type of charge. - 4.
+Subject to the decision of the national regulatory authority, the earned auction premia, if any, may be attributed to a specific account separate from the regulatory account referred to in paragraph 3.
 The national regulatory authority may decide to use this auction premia for reducing physical congestion.

-Article 38 Reconciliation of regulatory account
+Reconciliation of regulatory account